etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to integrate Gradle Enterprise, create 3 configuration parameters:

    - `buildScanPlugin.gradle-enterprise.url` - the URL of the Gradle Enterprise instance to which to publish the Build Scan
+   - `buildScanPlugin.gradle-enterprise.allow-untrusted-server` - whether it is ok to communicate with an untrusted server (opt)
    - `buildScanPlugin.gradle-enterprise.extension.version` - the version of the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) to apply
-   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply
+   - `buildScanPlugin.ccud.extension.version` - the version of the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension) to apply (opt)

 1. Trigger your Maven build.